Oscar is getting ready to celebrate a milestone birthday: Its 95th!

 Who's producing the show?

-Executive producers and showrunners Glenn Weiss and Ricky Kirshner of White Cherry Entertainment are behind the show.
+Glenn Weiss and Ricky Kirshner of White Cherry Entertainment will serve as the executive producers and showrunners of this year's show.
 Weiss will also, for the eighth consecutive year, be directing.